All Behavior & Sensory

 Marianne Coppola

-“Opportunities to Respond” in the Classroom for Students with Autism Behavior & Sensory
+“Opportunities to Respond” in the Classroom for Autistic Students Behavior & Sensory

-“Opportunities to Respond” in the Classroom for Students with Autism
+“Opportunities to Respond” in the Classroom for Autistic Students

-Strategies for Active Engagement: In the Classroom and on Zoom For Autistic Children You’ve likely heard the phrase “Busy hands are happy hands,” but the same is true when it comes to our brains.
-One...
+Strategies for Active Engagement in the Classroom and on Zoom f or Autistic Children You’ve likely heard the phrase “Busy hands are happy hands,” but the same is true for our brains.
+One of the hardest skills for autistic students is what to do in the classroom when they’re expe

 FK

-In recent years the toy industry has exploded with options for toys focused on the fidgeting sensory need of people with Autism, ADHD and other disabilities to have their fine motor needs met....
+In recent years the toy industry has exploded with options for toys focused on the fidgeting sensory needs of autistic people and those with ADHD and other disabilities to have their fine motor needs met.
+Pop-fidgets, Push-pop fidgets, Infinity Cubes, Pop Tubes, Fidget Spinners,

 EB